GlobalAICommunity/bootcamp-2022/README.md

 ## Content

 ### Keynote
--You can watch the keynote on YouTube [here](https://youtu.be/C0MF9-hsPUQ) or download it [here](https://communityassets.blob.core.windows.net/globalaibootcamp/Global%20AI%20Bootcamp%202022%20-%20keynote.mp4).
+-You can watch the keynote on [YouTube](https://youtu.be/C0MF9-hsPUQ) or download it [here](https://communityassets.blob.core.windows.net/globalaibootcamp/Global%20AI%20Bootcamp%202022%20-%20keynote.mp4).

 ### Workshops / Hands-on Labs / Presentations